 Freemasonry is the oldest fraternity in existence.
 Good men throughout time have searched for how to become great and have landed on the doorstep of Masonry.
 Many of our nations’ early patriots were Freemasons, as well as thirteen signers of the Constitution and fourteen Presidents of the United States, beginning with George Washington.

 Today, the more than four million Freemasons around the world come from virtually every occupation and profession.
 Within the Fraternity, however, they all meet as equals.
 They come from diverse political ideologies, but they meet as friends.
-They come from virtually every religious belief, but they all believe in One God.
+They come from several different religions, but they all believe in God the Creator.

 Masonry and You

 To become a better man, husband, and father.
 To the question that is often asked… “What’s the point in becoming a Mason?”, we answer: To become a better you.
 This is done through the never-ceasing pursuit of knowledge, brotherhood, and self-improvement.
 With a purpose like this, it is no surprise why so many great men throughout history have knocked on the doors of Freemasonry.